-Stephany Aguilar, First Vice President; Council Member, Scotts Valley
+Stephany Aguilar, President; Council Member, Scotts Valley

 Stephany Aguilar has served eighteen years as a council member and three terms as mayor for the city of Scotts Valley.
 She serves on the Boards of the California Council of Governments, Association of Monterey Bay Area Governments, League of California Cities and also serves as Director of the League's Monterey Bay Division.
 Stephany received a Masters’ Degree from San Jose State University in Communication Studies with a minor in Political Science.
 Stephany is a graduate of the California Civic Leadership Institute, Mayors and Council Members Academy, Great Valley Leadership Institute, Leadership Santa Cruz and Agri-Culture.